Yarik-Popov/uw-course-planner-db/README.md

 ## Supported operations
 - Adding students, terms and courses
 - Data validation on input
-- Querying the average of a given student
+- Querying the average, maximum and minimum grades of a given student
 - Querying all of the information about a given student (Terms & Courses)